-Rates of stage change within the EPA slowed in response to rainfall last week, with many regions in the "good" range over the last week.
-Depths ascended to above ground in WCA-3A northwest last week, but dry conditions and public closures remain in effect.
-Foraging conditions are improving in WCA-1 for wading birds, but conditions in WCA-3A look to be limited and Great Egrets have recently abandoned nests.
-Wood storks are nesting in the Everglades, but dry conditions mean expectations for nest abandonment are high.
-The coastal colonies seem to be doing well.
-Once again Taylor slough stages fell at all gauges last week but remain above average.
-Average salinity increased again last week in Florida Bay, but the regions are all now in the 75th percentile.
+Rates of stage change within most of the Everglades Protection Area (EPA) resumed a recession just faster than optimal, with WCA-3A North the exception.
+Depths remained above ground in WCA-3A northwest last week and rainfall there ended the recent public closure.
+Foraging conditions are improving in WCA-1 for wading birds but conditions in WCA-3A look to be limited and Great Egrets have recently abandoned nests.
+Wood storks are nesting in the Everglades, but dry conditions increase likelihood of future nest abandonment.
+The coastal wading bird colonies appear to be doing well.
+Once again Taylor slough stages fell at all gauges last week and fell below average for the first time this dry season.
+Average salinity increased again last week in Florida Bay and all regions remain near the 75th percentile.